lukaswrz/puter/README.md

 ## port allocation

 * 80X0: public HTTP services that are proxied through nginx
+* 40X0: syncthing instances (4000 being the system instance, subsequent ones are for individual users)
-* 40X0: private HTTP services that are accessible via tailscale
+* 60X0: private HTTP services that are accessible via tailscale
 * 20XX: Administrative stuff, like prometheus etc.

 * 8000: vaultwarden